DecimatorMind/Leetcode-CPP-Answers/README.md

 This repository contains the solutions for LeetCode Questions, The language of choice is CPP ( C++ ).

-# How to test
-The CPP files, contains variables initialised in the following format.

-    int i {};

-To initialise the variable enter the value in the {} like:

-    int i {1};

-and run the file.

 # How to use
 Before running the project, please change the name of the function to the "main".